shsobieski/Build-a-Better-Blockbuster/README.md

 I used that information to determine that I would analyze data for actors, actresses, director, producers, and writers.

 To narrow down the most successful people I first sliced away anyone with that has passed away.
 Then, I sliced only people who's movies have performed in the 'successful' range.
 To do that I grouped the dataframe by people's names, gathering the total boxoffice and average rating.
 Then I filtered out people whose films have rated below the threshold for success, 6.3.

-Finally, I took the top 10 people sorted by total profit and plot their numbers on a scatterplot showing their average audience rating.
+Finally, I took the top 10 people sorted by total profit and plotted their numbers on a scatterplot showing their average audience rating.
 The size of the plot point shows their average film profit.

 Here is the output: